 - What Owners Are Liable for if Their Dog Attacks You

 - What You Must Prove in a Dog Bite Case

 When personal injury attorney Pat James Crispi at Keogh Crispi was kindergarten age, he was attacked by a dog.
 The attack resulted in “a lot of initial bleeding but no emergency room treatment required,” and left him with strong opinions about dogs.

+“When an owner has a dog and it charges at me, they say, ‘Oh, he’s just being friendly.’
+Since when could you read a dog’s mind?”
+Crispi says.
 Fortunately, he adds, dog bite cases in New York City are uncommon.
 That could be thanks to the city’s strong leash laws and the petite breeds that local owners tend to prefer.

 But, Crispi adds, “Things happen.”

 If you or your pet are injured by someone else’s dog, “first seek proper medical attention,” says Eric J. Gottfried of personal injury firm Lefkowicz & Gottfried.

 Under New York’s dangerous dog statute, owners found liable for their dog’s attack are responsible for the medical bills of the victim, as well as monetary damages for pain and suffering, lost income and diminished future earning capacity.

 “Make sure that any lawyer with whom you consult is not only experienced in personal injury cases, but has handled multiple pet owner liability claims,” says Gottfried.